 In January 2022, the Company entered into a third interest rate swap agreement.
 The interest rate swap is for an aggregate notional amount of \$575.0 million with a forward start date of January 31, 2022 and a maturity date of January 29, 2027.
 The interest rate swap locked in the Company's interest rate on forecasted outstanding borrowings of \$575 million at 1.689% exclusive of the credit spread on the variable rate debt.
 The Company effectively will convert LIBOR-based floating interest rate plus applicable margin indebtedness to a 1.689% fixed interest rate plus applicable margin under the agreement as of the forward start date.
-The swap agreement was amended in February 2023 for each calculation period beginning on January 31, 2023, and thereafter, to replace the LIBOR-based floating interest rate.
+The swap agreement was amended in February 2023 for each calculation period beginning on January 31, 2023, and thereafter, to replace the LIBOR-based floating interest rate with a Term SOFR rate, and a 1.650% modified fixed interest rate.